 Many of the individual Indigenous Justice Programs (referenced above) are practicing indigenous justice in ways specific to their community and context (e.g. Wet’suwet’en Unlocking Aboriginal Justice Program).
 Without a doubt, Canada still has a long road of decolonization and reconciliation ahead, but there is evidence that the journey has perhaps begun in earnest within the justice system over recent years.

-The engagement of our indigenous populations can continue to provide a compass for the current restorative justice movement and the overall reform of youth and adult criminal justice systems across North America.
-Those of us that care about justice reform and its implementation would be wise to continually ensure that indigenous voices have a full seat at the table of this important conversation.
+The engagement of Indigenous populations can continue to provide a compass for the current restorative justice movement and the overall reform of youth and adult criminal justice systems across North America.
+Those of us that care about justice reform and its implementation would be wise to continually ensure that Indigenous voices have a full seat at the table of this important conversation.

 This column was originally written for the Juvenile Justice Information Exchange, a national news site that covers the issue daily.Share